wdenton/avoirmldupois/README.md

           },
         [ ... and a lot more ... ]

-That simple request is how Layar will get points of interest from Avoirdupois.
+That simple request is how Layar will get points of interest from AvoiRMLdupois.
 Layar passes in more variables, but the core are:

 * layerName: the name of the layer
 * lon: longitude of user